-Remind your child to go to the bathroom one final time before bedtime.
-Try to have your child drink more fluids during the daytime hours and less at night.
-Avoid caffeine-containing drinks.
+Try to have your child drink more fluids during the daytime hours and less at night (and avoid caffeine-containing drinks).
+Then remind your child to go to the bathroom one final time before bedtime.
 Many parents find that using a motivational system, such as stickers for dry nights with a small reward (such as a book) after a certain number of stickers, can work well.
 Bedwetting alarms also can be helpful.

-When your child wakes with wet sheets, don't yell or punish him or her.
+When your child wakes with wet sheets, don't yell or punish.
 Have your child help you change the sheets.
-Explain that this isn't punishment, but it is a part of the process.
+Explain that this isn't punishment, but it is part of the process.
 It may even help your child feel better knowing that he or she helped out.
 Offer praise when your child has a dry night.

 Call the doctor if your child:

-Also let the doctor know if your child is experiencing a lot of stress, if you're feeling frustrated with the situation, or could use some help.
-In the meantime, your support and patience can go a long way in helping your child feel better about the bedwetting.
+Also let the doctor know if your child is under a lot of stress, if you're feeling frustrated with the situation, or if you could use some help.
+In the meantime, your support and patience can go a long way in helping your child feel better about and overcome the bedwetting.